abubinski/SemisupervisedDataEvaluationModel/README.md

 ## Deploy Your Azure Function to the Cloud
 After installing, log into Azure from VS Code <https://www.ntweekly.com/2018/01/10/connect-microsoft-azure-directly-visual-studio-code/> and complete the following steps to deploy your function to Azure.

-- Click on the Azure plug in icon on the left of your VS Code environment
+- Click on the Azure icon in the leftmost pane of your VS Code environment
-- Open your subscription
+- Login to your Azure account
 - Right click on your project and select "Deploy Function"

 ## Run Function Quick Start